lklepner/gith/README.md

 Version: 1.0.4

+Forked from https://github.com/danheberden/gith to update the github payload format

 gith[ooks] - a simple node server that responds to github post-receive events with meaningful data

 ## Getting Started